+Year 3: Studio+ & International

+Final Year

+Building on the experience acquired in Year 2,

+Critical Cultures

-Submission Guidelines A key component of your curriculum in every year is the study of Critical Cultures.
+is the study of Critical Cultures.
 This is where you study the connections between history, theory and practice in modern and contemporary contexts in order to become a critically engaged, reflective and effective practitioner.
 See page 92.